Clear House Accountants Clear House Accountants

 • Loan payments that are repayable by charities.

-• Payments are made on the condition that charity will make business deals or trade with your company or anyone related to the company.
+• Payments are made on the condition that the charity will make business deals or trade with your company or anyone related to the company.

 Donating Equipment And Trading Stock

-Companies also benefit from tax relief when they donate their equipment, products, or trading stock to a charity.
+Companies also benefit from tax relief when they donate their equipment, products, or trading stock to a charity.ย

 If a company donates equipment to a charity, it can claim full capital allowances on the equipment cost.
 Equipment can be office furniture, computers and printers, cars and other machinery.
 The company must already use the equipment to qualify for this relief.